8 October 2020 – 10 January 2021

 Camilla Vuorenmaa (b.
-1979) combines painting and woodcut technique in her works, which expand outside the frames of a traditional painting.
+1979) combines painting and woodcut technique in her works, which expand outside the frames of traditional painting.
 She was awarded the Fine Arts Academy of Finland Prize in 2015 and the International Solo Award in 2013.

 Joensuu Art Museum houses an interesting collection of art from Finland and around the world, mainly donated to the museum by private collectors.
 The permanent exhibitions include Finnish art from 1850s to modern days, Greek and Roman antiquities, Eastern Orthodox icons, catholic church art from Southern and Central Europe, and a collection of Chinese art, in which the oldest artefacts are from 1600 BCE.
 The museum's collections of antiquities and Chinese art are among the most significant ones on public display in Finland.

-Closed on Mondays
+closed on Mondays

 +358 13 337 5388